Password Boss Review 2024: An Underdog Password Management Solution

 Is Password Boss safe to use?

 Yes, Password Boss seems safe to us.
-We’re not aware of any data breaches it’s been involved in, and the privacy policy and encryption seem fine.
+We’re not aware of any data breaches it’s been involved in, and the privacy policy and encryption are solid.
 This password manager actually has a pretty strong lean toward business customers, so it’s definitely in its best interest to ensure security and safety for its users.
 And it’s almost certainly safer than Google Password Manager or similar solutions that are tied to other accounts.

 Password Boss has a few customer service options available.
 Of course, there’s the usual blog and support documentation, which we found very useful when getting Password Boss up and running.
 There’s also a support email address: support@passwordboss.com but no phone or chatbot options to report issues.